Understanding the Difference: Backyard Breeders vs. Ethical Breeders

 Ethical breeders, on the other hand, are committed to the health, well-being, and improvement of the breed.
 Here's what sets them apart:

-• Limited Breeding: Carefully planned breeding to match to the market demand.
+Limited Breeding: Carefully planned breeding to match market demand.

 Why Choose an Ethical Breeder?